dnidever/PHOTRED/README.md

 STDRED is also included and can be used to derive the transformation equations from exposures of standard star fields.

 PHOTRED does require the following that need to be installed separately:
--IRAF
--IDL
+- IRAF
+- IDL
--The IDL Astronomy Uers's Library
+- The IDL Astronomy Uers's Library
--The stand-alone fortran version of DAOPHOT/ALLFRAME -SExtractor
+- The stand-alone fortran version of DAOPHOT/ALLFRAME
+- SExtractor

 PDF manuals for PHOTRED and STDRED are included in the doc/ directory.